-The physical behavior research is necessary to understand how materials generate, transmit, and store energy.
-A detailed understanding of how materials behavior can be influenced by the surroundings is critical to the understanding of photon harvesting, charge and heat transport, fastion conducting electrolytes, novel magnetic materials, magnetocaloric materials, and research on new energy-relevant materials.
-Areas targeted for increased emphasis include light-matter interactions in the fields of excitonics, plasmonics, metamaterials, and the coherent interactions of quantum states in materials.
+The research should seek to understand how materials generate, transmit, and store energy.
+A detailed understanding of how materials behavior can be influenced by the surroundings is critical to the understanding of photon harvesting, charge and heat transport, fast-ion conducting electrolytes, novel magnetic materials, magnetocaloric materials, and research on new energy-relevant materials, including next generation microelectronics.

+Areas targeted for increased emphasis include materials research to support future microelectronics and light-matter interactions in the fields of excitonics, plasmonics, and the coherent interactions of quantum states in materials.

 Areas targeted for decreased emphasis in this program include conventional semiconductor physics and research focused on theory and modeling of defects in crystals and their influence on the structural properties of materials (topics covered by the Mechanical Behavior and Radiation Effects program, see below).

-• Refik Kortan, (301) 903-3308, refik.kortan@science.doe.gov Website: http://science.energy.gov/bes/mse/research-areas/physical-behavior-of-materials/
+• Refik Kortan, (301) 903-3308, refik.kortan@science.doe.gov Website: https://science.osti.gov/bes/mse/Research-Areas/Physical-Behavior-of-Materials